redis/lettuce/README.md

 asynchronous connections.
 Multiple threads may share one connection provided they avoid blocking and transactional operations such as BLPOP, and MULTI/EXEC.
 Multiple connections are efficiently managed by the excellent netty NIO framework.
-Support for advanced redis features such as Sentinel, Cluster and redis data models is included.
+Support for advanced Redis features such as Sentinel, Cluster and Redis data models is included.

-This version of lettuce has been tested against redis 2.8.13 and 3.0 RC3.
+This version of lettuce has been tested against Redis and 3.0.

 * Works with Java 6, 7 and 8
 * synchronous and [asynchronous connections](https://github.com/mp911de/lettuce/wiki/Asynchronous-Connections)